geneontology/geneontology.github.io/_docs/faq.md

 [amigo](/faq-tags/amigo)
 {:/comment}

 AmiGO is reloaded approximately once a week.
-The files currently loaded into the public AmiGO instance can always be seen on the [load details page](http://amigo.geneontology.org/amigo/load_details).
+The files currently loaded into the public AmiGO instance can always be seen on the [load details page](http://amigo.geneontology.org/amigo/load_details){:target="blank"}.

-AmiGO does currently load full Inferred from Electronic Annotations (IEAs) from UniProt, although this is [in development](https://github.com/geneontology/amigo/issues/48).
+AmiGO does currently load full Inferred from Electronic Annotations (IEAs) from UniProt, although this is in development.
 For a more full discussion of the data loaded into AmiGO, please see [the FAQ](faq/what-are-differences-between-data-available-amigo-and-those-quickgo).

 [What is annotation?](/faq/what-annotation)
 -------------------------------------------